telerik/winforms-docs/telerik-presentation-framework/vector-images-support.md

 >note SVG image support is available only in .NET 4.0 and above.

 Here is an example with screenshots on different scaling monitors with **RadGridView** that contains two **GridViewImageColumns**: one column is with SVG image, the other with png image.
-You can notice that the second image column becomes blurry unlike the SVG column which looks fine even on high scaling:
+You can notice that the second image column becomes blurry unlike the SVG column which looks crisp and clear even on high scaling:

 ![svg-vs-image.png](images/svg-vs-image2.png)